gethub7786/ecommerce/README.md

 Keystone and Seawide support optional FTP credentials.
 In each supplier menu you'll see a **Set FTP Credentials** tab where you enter only `FTP User` and `FTP Password`.
 The host, port (`990`) and protocol (implicit FTPS) are fixed and not prompted.
-Keystone connects to `ftp.ekeystone.com` while Seawide uses `ftp.seawide.com`.
+Keystone connects to `ftp.ekeystone.com`.
+Seawide uses the same `ftp.ekeystone.com` host as well.
 You can also specify a `Remote Folder` and `Remote File` used when downloading inventory from FTP.
 If omitted, the folder defaults to `/` and the file to `Inventory.csv`.
 Passive mode is enabled automatically for all connections.
 Use **Test Connection** to verify the FTP access.
 For SOAP